-Tracking mountain gorillas in Uganda is a once-in-a-lifetime trip and my husband Scott and I made the journey to East Africa and the Bwindi Impenetrable Forest to celebrate our 20th anniversary (December 17th), another once-in-a-lifetime experience.
+Mountain gorilla tracking in Uganda is a once-in-a-lifetime wildlife encounter.
+My husband Scott and I made the journey to East Africa and to Uganda's Bwindi Impenetrable Forest National Park to celebrate our 20th anniversary (December 17th) for a Uganda safari, another once-in-a-lifetime experience.
 I never would have guessed that I'd end up holding another man's hand on our anniversary but that's what happened.
 Intrigued?
-Read on to find out more about our adventurous trek to see the Nkuringo family of mountain gorillas in Uganda.
+Read on to find out more about our Uganda gorilla safari to see the Nkuringo family of mountain gorillas in Uganda.

 At the recommendation of our tour operator, Matoke Tours, we signed up to track the Nkuringo family of mountain gorillas.
 They are a large family with two silverbacks and a number of juvenile and baby gorillas and promised to be entertaining to watch.

 We had some misgivings about the decision to track the Nkuringo family when a fellow guest at the Mutanda Lake Resort with plans to track one of the gorilla families around Rushaga looked at us incredulously and said "that's supposed to be the hardest trek, I'd never be able to do that".
-She went on about what she'd heard about the steep grade of the terrain and how we'd be crawling through mud and fording rivers.
+She went on about what she'd heard about the steep grade of the terrain and how we'd be crawling through mud and fording rivers to track the gorillas.
 I asked her to stop talking at that point because she was starting to scare us.
-We're a pair of city slickers and it's not often that we trek into the jungle.
+We're a pair of city slickers and it's not often that we trek into the jungles of Uganda.

 Dawn Departure on a Private Gorilla Trek for Two